 If you’ve thought about using a flashback scene in your writing but haven’t been quite sure where to begin, you’re in the right place.
 We’ll demystify the purpose of this device in literature, show you how to write flashbacks in your writing, and give you some examples of flashback in literature to help you on your journey.

-What is a flashback in literature?
+What is a flashback in writing?

 These are often events that happened before the book begins—something within a character’s past, or even the past of one of their ancestors.
 Sometimes, however, your flashback scene might be to an earlier event in your narrative—for example, if some past event that occurred early on in the narrative was later referenced by your main character, so that it takes on new meaning.
-You might see these types of flashback scenes being called “external analepsis” (outside of the story) and “internal analepsis” (within the story).
+You might see these types of flashback scenes being called “external analepsis” (outside of the story) and “internal analepsis” (within the present story).

 In other words, an external flashback is an event that takes place before the first page of your book.
 An internal flashback is a throwback to something from earlier in your book that the readers have already seen once before.